Chesterfield County, Virginia: Law enforcement

 The county-level law enforcement services are Chesterfield County Sheriff's Office (CCSO) and Chesterfield County Police Department (CCPD).
 As of 2022 the sheriff is Karl S. Leonard and the Chief of Police is Jeffrey S. Katz.
 The CCSO has had 60 sheriffs since its formation in 1749, while the CCPD was founded in 1914 and has had eight chiefs.
 The CCSO and the CCPD are accredited by the Virginia Law Enforcement Professional Standards Commission.

 In 1841 the original jail, which was commissioned in 1749, was destroyed in a fire.
 This resulted in a new jail, which was used until the 1940s when it was converted into an emergency communications (dispatch) office.
 From the 1940s to 1960 CCSO inmates were housed in other jails until a new, modern facility was built.
 In the 1970s an addition was built onto the jail.
 In 1994, a new building was constructed to hold those charged with misdemeanors.
 Those facing and/or convicted of felonies were still housed in the old 1960 building, which was torn down in 2002.
 A new building, along with the 1994 section, now constitute the men's jail.
 There is no longer a Chesterfield jail for female inmates.
 They all are held at Riverside Regional Jail.
 In 1917 the original courthouse was demolished to make room for the new one.
 The 1917 courthouse is now on the National Register of Historic Places.
 It closed in 1989, when the current courthouse opened at the intersection of Courthouse and Iron Bridge roads.

 In 2018, CCSO implemented a voluntary addiction recovery program in the county jail which utilizes peer-to-peer recovery support and professional counselors working to treat underlying conditions.
 The program is called the HARP program, an acronym for Helping Addicts Recover Permanently.
 Participants of the program are allowed to return to the jail and participate in group meetings after they have been discharged.
-The program has grown a robust recovery support network in the community.
+The program also includes a recovery support network in the community.

 In 2014, CCSO became the first county in Virginia to publicly state that it would not honor U.S. Immigration and Customs Enforcement detainer requests unless accompanied by a warrant.

 A CCSO deputy was one of 6 law enforcement officers in Virginia found to be a member of the Oath Keepers organization when a list was leaked in 2022.

+Government Complex

+The Chesterfield County Government Complex is the headquarters for the Chesterfield Count local government.
+It is the meeting place of the Chesterfield County Board of Supervisors.
+It also houses the offices of the Chesterfield County's bureaucratic agencies.
+The complex is bound by the historic Chesterfield County Courthouse and Courthouse Square.
+Major facilities on the complex include the county's Police Department headquarters and central police station, offices for the county's fire and EMS services, and social services.